XiaoyuSun-hub/data-engineering/README.md

 (pic)

 ## Inserting and extracting data from NoSQL database(Elasticsearch)
-insert data using The index or helper method (elasticsearchInsert.py).
+Insert data using The index or helper method (elasticsearchInsert.py).

-verify the results Kibana.
+Verify the results Kibana.

 （pic）

-extract data using search, combine with scroll for large results (elasticsearchQuery.py).
+Extract data using search, combine with scroll for large results (elasticsearchQuery.py).